arlottandrea/didactic_agv/README.md

 roslaunch m2wr_description spawn.launch: inizialization of the agv in gazebo

+after the robot spawn in gazebo it is possible to testing its capabilities.
+The simplest test is to use the manual control to move the robot inside gazebo.
+The easiest and most common tool for this is "teleop_twist_keyboard" provided directly by ros for each version (http://wiki.ros.org/teleop_twist_keyboard)

 roslaunch m2wr_description rviz.launch: rviz shows the different topic of the agv. here you can see camera captures and laser captures

 rosrun gazebo_ros gazebo: world simulator